Watch VideosPlay Wong Video Play Davis Video Play Stone Video Play West Video Play Tucker Video Diversity at Notre Dame

 Moreau Academic Diversity Postdoctoral Fellowships

-- Scholars whose research focuses on Gender, First Nations/Native American, Africa/Africana, Asian/Asian American, Ethnic, Latino/a, or Latin American Studies
+- Scholars whose research focuses on Gender, First Nations/Native American, African/Africana/African-American, Asian/Asian American, Ethnic, Latino/a or Latin American Studies;

 Notre Dame’s Librarian-In-Residence Program is another initiative to recruit and hire a diverse candidate who has recently graduated from an ALA-accredited library school.
 This is also a two-year program.